FriendsOfSymfony/FOSCommentBundle/README.markdown

 - Optional use of Symfony2 Acl to protect comments
 - Optional integration with FOS\UserBundle
 - Optional integration with `Akismet`_

+**Note:**

+> The structure of this bundle has changed recently.
+If you are using 0.9.x, there are changes you need to make listed in UPDATE.markdown.
+There is also a 0.9 branch if you do not wish to upgrade, however this branch is not supported.

 [![Build Status](https://secure.travis-ci.org/FriendsOfSymfony/FOSCommentBundle.png?branch=master)](http://travis-ci.org/FriendsOfSymfony/FOSCommentBundle)